 Why Does Opiate Withdrawal Occur?

 Opiate-based drugs such as heroin, Hydrocodone (Vicodin), OxyContin and opium all impact the pleasure centers of the brain.
-They stimulate these areas so much that when the individual stops taking the drug in question, they are unable to produce pleasurable sensations on their own.
-As a result, the individual experiences a significant amount of discomfort as the brain and body learn to perform their duties without the opiate present.
+They stimulate these areas so much that when the individual stops taking the drug, they are unable to produce pleasurable sensations on their own.1 As a result, the individual experiences a significant amount of discomfort as the brain and body learn to perform their duties without the opiate present.

 How Long Does Withdrawal Last?